do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-12-13-pagerank-formula-link-equity-distribution.md

 last_modified_at: 2022-08-20T20:00:00Z

 title: "How do links pass value?
 Explaining Nofollow, Ugc & Sponsored"
-tags: [PageRank, page value, Google, SEO]
+tags: [PageRank, Links, On-page, Bookmarklets, Google, SEO]
 description: "Do you know the PageRank formula and why Google patents variations of it? &#10010; Use cases for link hints: nofollow, UGC, sponsored &#10010; How not to waste link equity and be careful with links"
 keywords: "link equity"
 schema: FAQPage